How to Choose the Best Agency to Manage Your Holiday Let Cottage

 - How are the properties presented – are they visually appealing?

-- Does each one include a catchy headline, professional photos that showcase the property’s best features, engaging content that describes the property’s unique selling points and helpful guides on local attractions for guests?
+- Does each one include professional photos that showcase the property’s best features, a catchy headline and engaging content that describes the property’s unique selling points?

-- Can you easily see what the property’s like, where it is, availability and what it costs?
+- Can you easily see what the property’s like, where it is, its current availability and what it costs?

 - Would you want to stay there?

 Then, go and find out if the agency has a social media presence (Facebook, Twitter, Instagram, Pinterest etc.).
-A good agency should be making use of social media, as it’s a great business tool to reach the rental market and stay in tune with what travellers want.
+A good agency should be making use of social media, as it’s a great business tool to reach guests and identify what travellers want.

 What’s their unique selling proposition

 The most successful property management companies have a unique selling proposition that sets them apart from other letting agents.
-How can the agency create a 5* guest experience at your rental to help you go above and beyond for guests, so you get positive reviews, referrals to friends, and returning guests?
+How can the agency create a 5* guest experience at your rental to go above and beyond for guests, so you get positive reviews, referrals and returning guests?

 - Provide small gifts for guests that surprise them.

-- Ensure everything is always in good working order e.g. oversee hot tub maintenance and provide firewood to guests.
+- Ensure everything is always in good working order e.g. oversee hot tub maintenance and provide firewood.

-- Provide you with detailed reporting along with suggestions for improvements and any maintenance due.
+- Provide you with detailed reporting along with suggestions for improvements and any maintenance issues.

 - Utilise technology to help you stay ahead of the competition.
 Do they have a concierge app which provides guests with local recommendations as well as practical information like how to work the TV, what the Wi-Fi code is, or where to find restaurants nearby?

 Another great tip for helping you choose a property manager is to ask other holiday let owners their thoughts about the management companies you are thinking of using.
-This should open up some conversations about recommendations (and also highlight who to avoid!).
+This should provide some recommendations (and also highlight who to avoid!).

-Online forums and Facebook groups have become an invaluable digital meeting place for people to ask questions, make observations and start discussions with their industry peers.
+Online forums and Facebook groups have become an invaluable resource for hosts to ask questions, make observations and start discussions with their industry peers.

-We’d recommend that you take a visit to the Lay My Hat forum, and have a look around at any relevant threads relating to choosing a managing agent.
+We’d recommend that you visit these resources, especially the Facebook groups and Lay My Hat forum and search for relevant discussions relating to choosing a managing agent.
 It’s the place to go for honest advice and opinions if you’re a holiday home owner.
 You can ask forum members about their experiences – good or bad – with agents you might have on your shortlist.

 Lastly, do a quick search for the agency on Google and review sites like Trustpilot or Feefo to see what kind of feedback they have and whether they have won or been shortlisted for any awards.